openwdl/wdl/SPEC.md

 Each of these methods has its merits and one method might be better for one tool while another method would be better for another tool.

 On the other end, tasks need to be able to communicate data structures back to the workflow engine.
-For example, let's say this same tool that takes a list of FASTQs wants to return back a `map[file, int]` representing the number of reads in each FASTQ.
+For example, let's say this same tool that takes a list of FASTQs wants to return back a `Map[File, Int]` representing the number of reads in each FASTQ.
 A tool might choose to output it as a two-column TSV or as a JSON object.

 This specification lays out the serialization format for three major types:

 * TSV - flat-file serialization meant to capture all basic data structures and providing easy reading/writing.
 Also great for compatibility with UNIX tools.
-* JSON - for higher-order data types (i.e. `array[string, map[int, file]]`) or for tools that prefer JSON over TSV
+* JSON - for higher-order data types (i.e. `Array[String, Map[int, file]]`) or for tools that prefer JSON over TSV
 * Single-File JSON - All inputs and all outputs are done through one file each.

 The rest of this spec outlines the types and how they serialize in TSV format.